How Veterinary Associates Can Manage Work-Life Balance

 Grab the reins yourself

 Don’t wait for a position that requires a veterinarian with your exact talents.
 It’s not likely to fall into your lap.
 Instead, find a contact who shares your interests and let him or her know you’d like to get involved.
-Every month, DVM Newsmagazine and //dvm360.com/present dozens of articles on different initiatives that others in our industry.
+Every month, DVM Newsmagazine and http://dvm360.com/present dozens of articles on different initiatives that others in our industry.
 The people named in these articles are great points of contact.
 Just Google their names along with the associated organization, and you are well on your way to having their email addresses.

 Alternatively, you can often contact an organization, search for specific people to contact or look for volunteer opportunities directly through the organization’s webpage.
 You can also approach groups at conferences through their convention exhibit hall booths and ask them whom to contact.
 Finally, don’t ever overlook your own network of friends and connections.
 If you know someone involved in the organization that interests you, contact that person and ask for direction.
 Even if your friend doesn’t know the right person, he or she probably knows someone who does.